 By the end of this training, participants will be able to:

-Install and configure various open source tools to enable continuous integration, testing, and deployment.
+- Install and configure various open source tools to facilitate continuous integration, testing, and deployment.

-Understand the advantages and disadvantages of using different open source CI tools such as GitLab CI and Jenkins for government workflows.
+- Understand the benefits and limitations of using different open source CI tools such as GitLab CI and Jenkins.

-Integrate CI tools with open source tools for unit testing and integration testing of PHP applications in a public sector environment.
+- Integrate CI tools with open source solutions for unit testing and integration testing of PHP applications.

 This course emphasizes practical implementation and tooling for government.
 It assumes a strong foundational understanding of theoretical principles (as covered in the DEVOPS course) and focuses on the latest tools and methodologies for implementing DevOps practices within public sector workflows.

-This instructor-led, live training in Michigan (online or onsite) is aimed at DevOps engineers who wish to optimize and simplify the CI/CD process with Docker and Jenkins for government.
+This instructor-led, live training in [location] (online or onsite) is designed for DevOps engineers who wish to optimize and simplify the CI/CD process with Docker and Jenkins.

 By the end of this training, participants will be able to:

-This instructor-led, live training in Michigan (online or onsite) is aimed at DevOps engineers who wish to establish, deploy, and manage a Git-based software deployment workflow for their Kubernetes applications for government use.
+This instructor-led, live training in Michigan (online or onsite) is aimed at DevOps engineers who wish to establish, deploy, and manage a Git-based software deployment workflow for their Kubernetes applications.

 By the end of this training, participants will be able to:

-Understand the advantages of GitOps over traditional CI/CD and Infrastructure-as-Code (IAC) practices.
+- Understand the advantages of GitOps over traditional CI/CD and Infrastructure-as-Code (IAC).

-Develop a GitOps strategy for application development that aligns with public sector workflows and governance requirements.
+- Develop a GitOps strategy for application development that aligns with public sector workflows and governance standards for government.

 This instructor-led, live training in Michigan covers the concepts, tools, and techniques needed to carry out continuous integration of your software projects in an Agile environment for government.
 Participants engage in a series of hands-on exercises throughout the course to apply their knowledge in real-world scenarios.
 Interaction between the instructor and participants is encouraged.
 Real-world cases are discussed, and specific issues and questions are addressed and resolved in class.

-This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to use Jenkins 2 to build pipelines that automate the process of moving an application from development to production for government use.
+This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to use Jenkins 2 to build pipelines that automate the process of moving an application from development to production for government.

 By the end of this training, participants will be able to:

-Adopt a script-based approach to automating every step of the software deployment process for government systems.
+- Adopt a script-based approach to automating every step of the software deployment process.

-Automatically generate application builds when software is checked into a version control system, ensuring compliance with public sector workflows.
+- Automatically generate application builds when software is checked into a version control system.

-Automatically initiate the compiling, testing, and packaging of a software application in alignment with government standards.
+- Initiate the compiling, testing, and packaging of a software application automatically.

-Respond promptly to notifications and reports when issues arise, maintaining accountability and governance.
+- Respond promptly to notifications and reports when issues arise.

-Install additional plugins to extend Jenkins, enhancing its capabilities for government operations.
+- Install additional plugins to extend Jenkins functionality.

-When developers complete writing a piece of code, they typically integrate it into an application, copy the application into a directory, run the installation process, and then initialize the application to verify its functionality.
-This manual approach is inefficient, tedious, error-prone, and lacks mechanisms for tracking changes during the integration process.
+When developers complete writing a piece of code, they often integrate it into an application, copy the application into a folder, run the application installer, and initialize the application to verify its functionality.
+This manual approach is inefficient, tedious, error-prone, and lacks mechanisms for tracking changes during the process.

-An improved method involves automating these tasks through Continuous Integration (CI).
-CI encompasses the processes, tools, and infrastructure necessary to automate the building, deployment, and testing of software applications.
+A more effective solution is to automate this workflow using Continuous Integration (CI).
+CI encompasses the processes, tools, and infrastructure necessary to automate the building, deployment, and testing of software applications, thereby enhancing efficiency and reducing errors.

-In this instructor-led, live training (onsite or remote), participants will learn how to transform a traditional, manual (or semi-manual) approach to software deployment into an agile, Continuous Integration process using Jenkins.
-Throughout the course, participants will engage in hands-on exercises, applying their new knowledge to various software development and deployment challenges.
-Interaction between the instructor and participants is encouraged, with real-world cases discussed and specific issues addressed and resolved throughout the training.
-The focus of this training is particularly on .Net application development.
+This instructor-led, live training (either onsite or remote) aims to transform traditional, manual (or semi-manual) approaches to software deployment into agile, CI practices using Jenkins.
+Participants will engage in a series of hands-on, live-lab exercises throughout the course, applying their new knowledge to various software development and deployment challenges.
+Active interaction between the instructor and participants is encouraged, with real-world cases discussed and specific issues addressed and resolved during the training.
+The focus is particularly on .Net application development.

 By the end of this training, participants will be able to:

-Use Jenkins to automate the process of checking in and merging .Net source code into a version control repository
+- Use Jenkins to automate the process of checking in and merging .Net source code into a code repository.

 **Format of the Course**